Luzerne County Transportation Authority

 The LCTA is governed by a nine-member board, appointed by the Luzerne County Council.
-On August 1, 2019 LCTA was renamed the Northeast Pennsylvania Transportation Authority.
+On August 1, 2019, LCTA was renamed the Northeast Pennsylvania Transportation Authority.
+However, on August 26, the name change was reverted due to concerns regarding the removal of the county's name and the board's ability to change the name without the county's permission.

 Routes

-The LCTA operates 15 routes weekdays and Saturdays, serving the urban area of Wilkes-Barre and the surrounding Luzerne County in Pennsylvania.
+The LCTA operates 19 routes weekdays and Saturdays, serving the urban area of Wilkes-Barre and the surrounding Luzerne County in Pennsylvania.
 An additional route serves as an inter-city route between Wilkes-Barre and Scranton.

 As of July 6, 2010, LCTA routes originate at the James F. Conahan Intermodal Transportation Center on Washington Street near Public Square.
 The LCTA shares the bus boarding platforms with Martz Trailways.
 Before the move, the LCTA began trips at Public Square, as it had since its inception in 1972.

+As of November 11, 2024, the bus routes had a redesign in which some bus routes will drive in different areas and replace old bus routes stops.

+There was also a microtransit service named "LCTA Connects" with minivans in certain areas where LCTA bus route are considerably long, meant to serve the areas with a more convenient service, along with the 11/11/24 bus route redesign.